Make a Gluten-Free and Dairy-Free Thanksgiving Meal While Traveling

 The Brussel Sprouts

 I used this pumpkin pie filling recipe from the blog The Banana Diaries.
-It had very few ingredients and yet didn’t use dairy, gluten, corn, or soy (which I can’t have).
+It had very few ingredients and yet didn’t use dairy, gluten, corn, or soy (which I try to stay away from).
 I didn’t make the crust in this post, but it looks to be pretty simple!
 I also replaced the coconut sugar with more maple syrup to reduce the number of ingredients bought on the road.

 Additionally, the spices, vanilla extract, and arrowroot powder did make the 1000+ mile flight back with us to Indiana.
 I have since learned to plan ahead and pack the essentials so we don’t have to re-buy!

-Cooking with food restrictions while traveling is definitely a learning process!
-I know lots of people with food restrictions that throw their hands up in the air and chose not to travel.
+Cooking with gluten-free and dairy-free while traveling is definitely a learning process!
+I know lots of people with food restrictions who throw their hands up in the air and choose not to travel.
 I’m here to say it IS possible.
 It just takes planning.
 You got this!
 I’m here to help!

-Check out this post with simple steps you can take to make meal planning with food restrictions enjoyable!
+There are simple steps you can take to make traveling with food allergies enjoyable!
 One of our tips is to reuse ingredients as often as possible.
 If you are making a Thanksgiving meal with turkey, check out this Paleo-Friendly Turkey, Cranberry, Apple Salad to use up your leftover turkey!
-Yum!
+Never let an ingredient go to waste if you don’t have to!